-"It is further ordered and declared that Sree Mootee Sonah Dabee\ and Sree Mootee Joymonee Dabee, are entitled under the said will, of the said testator Radhakaunt Chatterjee to the sum of sicca rupees one thousand to defray therewith the costs and charges of reading the Poorans, &c. as mentioned in the said will, and it is further declared that the bequests or legacies of two rupees monthly for Ishwur Sreedhur's constant worship is a VALID BEQUEST; and also that the bequest of ten rupees more or less monthly for the constant worship of Sree Ishwur Shibs including repairs IS A VALID BEQUEST under the said will of the said testator."
+"It is further ordered and declared that Sree Mootee Sonah Dabee and Sree Mootee Joymonee Dabee, are entitled under the said will, of the said testator Radhakaunt Chatterjee to the sum of sicca rupees one thousand to defray therewith the costs and charges of reading the Poorans, &c. as mentioned in the said will, and it is further declared that the bequests or legacies of two rupees monthly for Ishwur Sreedhur's constant worship is a valid bequest; and also that the bequest of ten rupees more or less monthly for the constant worship of Sree Ishwur Shibs including repairs Is A VALID BEQUEST under the said will of the said testator."

-\ These are the two Brahminees, his wives. m the will mentioned.
+^{} These are the two Brahminees, his wives, in the will mentioned.

-"And it is further declared, that the said legacy in the said will, whereby the said testator bequeaths two hundred rupees for the Sraddha of the said testator's mother Takoorannee, IS ALSO A VALID BEQUEST AND OUGHT TO BE CARRIED INTO EFFECT out of the said testator's personal estate, pursuant to the said will."
+"And it is further declared, that the said legacy in the said will, whereby the said testator bequeaths two hundred rupees for the Sraddha of the said testator's mother Takoorannee, is also a valid bequest and ought to be carried into effect out of the said testator's personal estate, pursuant to the said will."

-"And it is further declared, that the said testator's sister's daughter Sree Unnopoorna is entitled under the said will of the said testator Radhakaunt Chatterjee to receive four rupees per month out of the testator's personal estate, and that if she goes to Ishwar Cassi, OR PERFORMS ANY PIOUS ACTS, SHE IS ALSO ENTITLED TO RECEIVE THE FURTHER SUM OF SEVEN HUNDRED RUPEES for the expenses thereof, as mentioned in the said testator's said will."
+"And it is further declared, that the said testator's sister's daughter Sree Unnopoorna is entitled under the said will of the said testator Radhakaunt Chatterjee to receive four rupees per month out of the testator's personal estate, and that if she goes to Ishwur Cassi, or performs any plous acts, she is also entitled to receive the further sum of seven hundred rupees for the expenses thereof, as mentioned in the said testator's said will."

-"And it is further declared, that the legacy whereby the said testator bequeaths the sum of one hundred rupees FOR THE SRADDHA of Sree Ramniddhee Sircar's mother to be paid out of the said testator's personal estate, 18 A VALID BEQUEST AND OUGHT TO BE CARRIED INTO EFFECT."
+"And it is further declared, that the legacy whereby the said testator bequeaths the sum of one hundred rupees for the skaddha of Sree Ramniddhee Sircar's mother to be paid out of the said testator's personal estate, is a valid bequest and ought to be carried into effect."

-"And it is further declared, that the legacy in the said will whereby the said testator bequeaths two hundred sicca rupees annually to be paid out of the said testator's personal estate FOR THE SAID TESTATOR'S LATE TAKOOR AND TAKOORANNEE'S SRADDHA, IS A VALID BEQUEST AND OUGHT TO BE CARRIED INTO EFFECT pursuant to the said testator's said will."
+"And it is further declared, that the legacy in the said will whereby the said testator bequeaths two hundred sicca rupees annually to be paid out of the said testator's personal estate for the said testator's LATE TAKGOR AND TAKOORANNEE'S SRADDHA, IS A VALID BEQUEST AND OUGHT TO BE CARRIED INTO EFFECT pursuant to the said testator's said will."

-"And it is further declared, that the said legacy contained in the said will whereby the said testator bequeaths TWO THOUSAND RUPEES FOR HIS OWN SRADDHA to be paid out of the said testator's personal estate, IS A VA-LID BEQUEST AND OUGHT TO BE CARRIED INTO EFFECT."
+"And it is further declared, that the said legacy contained in the said will whereby the said testator bequeaths TWO THOUSAND RUPEES FOR HIS OWN SRADDHA to be paid out of the said testator's personal estate, IS A VALID BEQUEST AND OUGHT TO BE CARRIED INTO EFFECT."